Demian's Gamebook Web Page

 Special Thanks:Thanks to Guillermo Paredes for the plot summary.

-Users Who Own This Item: Alatar001, AlHazred, andyr, Ardennes, auximenes, B0N0V0X, BarefootJimmy, bigcobra, bookwormjeff, breity, Citanul, Crazyscotsman, CSquared, dave2002a, DeKoovenWolf, dodgingcars, Eamonn McCusker, Ed, Erikwinslow, firefoxpdm, Florik, Fullerton (ICE, Berkley), Gartax, Grifter, Himynameistony, hoops4ever, jdreller, Jubal, katzcollection, kinderstef, knginatl, laltharith, le maudit, lek (PDF), lugh, Malthus Dire, mattender, mlvoss, nelsondesign, nerelax, Oberonbombadil, ooklathemokk, outspaced, peterm2, Pseudo_Intellectual, Robert Mammone, rowns, Sabreman, Sheridan77, Sir Olli, sireeyore, SkarnTasKai (ICE), spragmatic, StagQuests, Tremendez, twar, waktool (US 1st), Xelforp, xinuz, Yalius, Zolika
+Users Who Own This Item: Alatar001, AlHazred, andyr, Ardennes, Arkadia, auximenes, B0N0V0X, BarefootJimmy, bigcobra, bookwormjeff, breity, Citanul, Crazyscotsman, CSquared, dave2002a, DeKoovenWolf, dodgingcars, Eamonn McCusker, Ed, Erikwinslow, firefoxpdm, Florik, Fullerton (ICE, Berkley), Gartax, Grifter, Himynameistony, hoops4ever, jdreller, Jubal, katzcollection, kinderstef, knginatl, laltharith, le maudit, lek (PDF), lugh, Malthus Dire, mattender, mlvoss, nelsondesign, nerelax, Oberonbombadil, ooklathemokk, outspaced, peterm2, Pseudo_Intellectual, Robert Mammone, rowns, Sabreman, Sheridan77, Sir Olli, sireeyore, SkarnTasKai (ICE), spragmatic, StagQuests, Tremendez, twar, waktool (US 1st), Xelforp, xinuz, Yalius, Zolika

 Users Who Want This Item: Braldt, dblizzard72, mir1812, NEMO, Nomad, Pirrakas, rowns, SkarnTasKai (Berkley), Twoflower, Von Scotty, xinuz, zat, zumanji